trevorh2007/spree_shop/README.md

 - stamps.com/developer USPS tax calculator, international calculator for shipping methods
 - Auto fill for subscription order show page
 - Subscription order view page styles
-- Message for missionary to be included
 - rootbizzle.com/howitworks use this as a wireframe for how it works page
 - mobile integration, make sure all pages look good on mobile screens
 - Terms and conditions link linked up
 - SSL certificate with godaddy
-- Favicon integration